ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages that conform to a schema
 {: #rest_producer_schema}

-The v2 endpoint of the REST producer API also lets you to produce a message in such a way that the message key and value conform to a schema.
+With the v2 endpoint of the REST producer API you can produce a message in such a way that the message key and value conform to a schema.
 You can specify different schemas for the key and value.
 The serializer that is supported is `confluent` and the data type supported is `avro`.
-The schemas are created and stored in the {{site.data.keyword.messagehub}} Schema Registry.
-For more information, see [{{site.data.keyword.messagehub}} Schema Registry](/docs/EventStreams?topic=EventStreams-ES_schema_registry).
+The schemas are created and stored in the {{site.data.keyword.messagehub}} schema registry.
+For more information, see [{{site.data.keyword.messagehub}} schema registry](/docs/EventStreams?topic=EventStreams-ES_schema_registry).

 The following schema naming strategies are allowed:

 * Topic naming strategy: the name of the topic is used to derive the schema artifact ID.
 The ID takes the form "\<topicName\>-key" for key and "\<topicName\>-value" for value, where `topicName` is the name of topic.

 * Record naming strategy: the name of the record in the schema is used to derive the schema artifact ID.
 The ID takes the form "\<composite-recordName\>-key" for key and "<composite-recordName\>-value" for value.
-If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>.
+If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>".

 * TopicRecord naming strategy: Both the name of the topic and the name of the record are used to derive the schema artifact ID.
 The ID takes the form "\<topicName\>-\<recordName\>-key" for key and "\<topicName\>-\<composite-recordName\>-value" for value, where topicName is the name of topic.
-If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>.
+If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>".

-The following code shows an example of sending a message that conform to a schema that is specified under the `schema` field by using curl:
+The following code shows an example of sending a message that conforms to a schema that is specified under the `schema` field by using curl:

 ```text
 curl -v -X POST \